stratofax/dnd-game/README.md

 ## Emo Art System

-The game features a unique "Emo Art" visualization system that combines ASCII art with emojis:
+Dungeons and Emojis features a character-based "Emo Art" visualization system that combines ASCII art with emojis:

 - **Room Visualization**: Each room displays ASCII art that represents its characteristics
 - **Dynamic Item Display**: Items appear as emojis below the ASCII art